Sarah Schulman: Activism

 In 2009, Schulman declined an invitation to Tel Aviv University in support of Palestine and the Boycott, Divestment and Sanctions.
-She is on the advisory board of Jewish Voice for Peace and is faculty advisor to Students for Justice in Palestine at the College of Staten Island.
-She is also on the board of RAIA (Researching the American/Israeli Alliance).
-In 2011, she published an op-ed in the New York Times on pinkwashing, a term coined earlier by Ali Abunimah to describe how the Israeli government uses LGBT rights in its public relations.
+She is on the advisory board of Jewish Voice for Peace and was faculty advisor to Students for Justice in Palestine at the College of Staten Island, and is currently faculty advisor to Jewish Voice for Peace and the Trans Studies Roundtable at Northwestern University.
+In 2011, she published an op-ed in the New York Times on pinkwashing, a term Ali Abunimah coined to describe how the Israeli government uses LGBT rights in its public relations.
 Since 2010 she has served on the Advisory Board of Jewish Voice for Peace.
 She supports a boycott of Israeli cultural institutions, including publishers and literary festivals.
 She was an original signatory of the manifesto "Refusing Complicity in Israel's Literary Institutions".

 While employed as a university professor, Schulman continued to teach and mentor writers through a number of community-based initiatives including the Lambda Literary Foundation, Queer Artists Mentorship, an independent workshop for trans women writers sponsored by Topside Press, the Fine Arts Work Center in Provincetown and a number of workshops run out of her apartment before the onset of the COVID-19 pandemic.
 She curates First Mondays: Free Readings of New Works In Progress, at Performance Space New York, held on the first Monday of each month.

 In 2017, she joined the advisory board of Claudia Rankine's Racial Imaginary Institute.